ReddyKhajaValluru/SimCLR-CIFAR10/README.md

   - Test accuracy: ~82% on the CIFAR-10 test set.

 ## Results and Conclusion
 - **Performance Comparison:**
   - The baseline model achieved approximately 76% validation accuracy and a final loss of 0.46 after 20 epochs.
 In contrast, SimCLR achieved 76% validation accuracy and the same final loss of 0.46 in just 7 epochs, demonstrating its faster convergence and initial performance advantage over the baseline.
   - After 20 epochs, SimCLR further improved to approximately 82% validation accuracy and reduced the loss to 0.22.
+  - **Test Accuracy Comparison:** The baseline model achieved approximately 76% test accuracy on the CIFAR-10 test set, while the SimCLR model achieved approximately 82% test accuracy.
 These results underscore the effectiveness of contrastive learning in enhancing performance in scenarios with limited labeled data.